microsoft/Workshop-integration/Whiteboard-session-2/trainer-guide.md

 ## Whiteboard design session flow

+From an abstract perspective, integration is about discovering a journey.
+Organizations/teams usually:

+* Have an OK idea about the current state, with best case being an asset register of sorts, and worse case being concepts inside someone's  head
+* Have a rough idea about the end state, usually an idea inside someone's head
+* No idea about the journey towards that

+The idea of this workshop is to help people discover what that journey is, or give them the confidence that we can help them discover that.

+You'll find one of 2 things occurs:

+1. People have lots of small integration points to document and implement, or;
+2. They have a biztalk implementation which has one giant integration scenario which requires 60 steps

+Point-1 is straight-forward enough, point-2 is a bit more tricky and this is where the documentation stage comes in handy.
+A swimlane diagram is a good idea here.

 The second whiteboard design session uses the following flow:

 **Step 1: Design your integration asset register (15 minutes)**